cpanse/recmap/README.md

 # recmap - Compute the Rectangular Statistical Cartogram

-This package contains an implementation of the [RecMap algorithm](http://dx.doi.org/10.1109/INFVIS.2004.57) construction heuristic (MP2) to transform a regular map into rectangular non-oberlapping map partition where the area is defined by the as input given statistival values.
+This package contains an implementation and an R wrapper function of the [RecMap algorithm](http://dx.doi.org/10.1109/INFVIS.2004.57) construction heuristic (MP2).

 ## Documentation